v-vskv-v/GAN_EBM/README.md

-# Improving GAN inference with EBM model
+# Improving GAN Inference with EBM Model

 This repository contains code for Final Project of ML Course in Skoltech with experiment results:
 - `moons`/`roll`: experiment plots for GAN and proposed model;